lekhu94/crud-express/README.md

 # crud-express

-I have crearte simple CRUD App With Node JS, Express JS, and MySQl
+I have create simple CRUD App With Node JS, Express JS, and MySQl

 CRUD is an acronym for Create, Read, Update and Delete.
 It is a set of operations we get servers to execute (POST, GET, PUT and DELETE requests respectively).
 This is what each operation does: